Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Hašek's home city

-Jaroslav Hašek was born in Školská 16 in Praha II.
-30 April 1883.
-He lived in Prague and the nearby districts of Vinohrady and Smíchov until February 1915.
-From 19 December 1920 to 25 August 1921 he also resided in the city, although mostly in Žižkov which was still to become part of the capital.
-Part One and the beginning of Part Two of The Good Soldier Švejk were written here from March to August 1921.
+Between 19 December 1920 and 25 August 1921 he again resided in the city, now mostly in Žižkov, a neighbourhood that, in 1922, became part of the Czechoslovak capital.
+Part One and the beginning of Part Two of The Good Soldier Švejk were written in Žižkov, and perhaps other parts of the Prague conurbation, between March and August 1921.

 Demography

-According to the 1910 census Prague had 223,471 inhabitants of whom 212,067 (94 per cent) reported using Czech in their daily speech.
+According to the 1910 census, Prague had 223,471 inhabitants, of whom 212,067 (94 per cent) reported using Czech as their everyday language.

 Per the recruitment districts, infantrymen from Prague were usually assigned to Infanterieregiment Nr.
 28 (Prag) or k.k.
 Landwehrinfanterieregiment Nr.
 8 (Prag).
 Prague was an important garrison city and was the seat of 8.
-Korpskommando, the unit Infanterieregiment Nr.
+Armeekorps, the unit Infanterieregiment Nr.
 91 reported to.
 According to the census of 1910 the number of military personnel in the city was 5,168 of which 3,837 reported Czech as their native language.
 The house regiment was Infanterieregiment Nr.
 28 but at the outbreak of war the garrison also hosted the staff of Infanterieregiment Nr.
-11, IR73, IR91 and IR102.
-Additionally, it housed units from k.k.
+11, IR73, IR91 and Infanterieregiment Nr.
+102. Additionally, it housed units from k.k.
 Landwehr, artillery, cavalry, supply troops and engineering troops.

 Quote(s) from the novel